0xPolygonHermez/zkevm-node/docs/production-setup.md

 # Warning:

 >Currently the Executor/Prover does not run on ARM-powered Macs.
 For Windows users, WSL/WSL2 use is not recommended.
+> - Recommended specs:
+>    - Node: 16G RAM 4 cores
+>    - Prover: 1TB RAM 128 cores
+> - Unfortunately, M1 chips are not supported - for now since some optimizations on the prover require specific Intel instructions, this means some non-M1 computers won't work regardless of the OS, eg: AMD

 ## Network Components